 In general, taking the public bus and red mini-bus will be more affordable than taking the subway.
 The best way to manage transport costs is to check the cost of your trip on apps like CityMapper.
 There have been occasions where the bus and train option cost similar, except that the train ride was faster.

-Not only will it be cheaper, but it will also add to the cultural experience you have in Hong Kong.
-There are lots of food stall options available in the Mong Kok, Prince Edward and even Causeway Bay Area.
+Not only will it be cheaper, but it will also add to the cultural experience you’ll have in Hong Kong.
+There are lots of street food options available in the Mong Kok, Prince Edward and even Causeway Bay Area.
 Food hygiene is monitored by the government so it is clean and safe to eat.

-The best way to find the tastiest street food is to go where the crowds are.
+The best way to find the tastiest Hong Kong street food is to go where the crowds are.
 Most of the signs will be in Chinese.
 Just take a leap of faith and point at what you would like to try.
-We recommend the curry fish balls and the bubble waffle.
+We recommend the curry fish meatballs and the bubble waffle.

 If you’re absolutely missing western food, then going to a franchise will be the most affordable option.

-For fruit and fresh vegetables, we recommend going to a local wet market.
+For fruit and fresh vegetables, we recommend going to a local wet market in Hong Kong.
 You can easily find one by googling for the closest wet market near you.
 Not only will the fresh produce be more affordable, you will also get an authentic cultural experience shopping like a local Hong Konger at a wet market.

 Our recommendation is to start the night early and make use of happy hour.
 The other option is to buy drinks from the 7 Eleven in Lan Kwai Fong and enjoy a few drinks in the street.

 We recently discovered the world of mobile banking and its many benefits, particularly for travelling.
 The one we use most regularly is Revolut.
 We’ve used this card at every single travel destination we’ve been to since we started travelling full-time.

 The most useful benefit for us is that we are able to buy and hold up to 23 currencies on the card.
 The game changer is that we are able to buy or sell these currencies at the real exchange rate (i.e. the googled exchange rate) without any commission.
-What makes this even better is that Revolut gives you free cash withdrawals up to £200 (or equivalent if registered outside the UK) every month.
-These small savings add up if you love to travel.
+So effectively we’re buying foreign currency for FREE!

 Downloading the app and registering is free.
 They offer different account options.
 The basic account is free, but you will need to pay £5.95 (or equivalent) to order a physical card.